common law severance ontario

 What is common law severance in Ontario?

 Common law severance is the compensation employees are entitled to under court-developed principles when their employment is terminated without cause.
-Unlike the Employment Standards Act, 2000 minimum, it is based on what a court considers reasonable in the specific circumstances of the employee's situation, taking into account age, length of service, position, and the availability of comparable employment.
+Unlike the Employment Standards Act, 2000 minimum, it is based on what a court considers reasonable in the specific circumstances, taking into account age, length of service, position, and the availability of comparable employment.

 Is common law severance higher than ESA severance in Ontario?